top of page

 "A Memorable Night of Whist at the Athenaeum (Anthony Trollope, Right Hon.
 WE Forster, Abraham Haywood, Sir George Jessel)."

-Sir John Everett Millais, 1st Baronet (George Frederic Watts, oil on canvas,1871, attributed), painter, illustrator and close friend of Trollope.
+Sir John Everett Millais, 1st Baronet, RA (George Frederic Watts, oil on canvas,1871, attributed), painter, illustrator and close friend of Trollope.
+He completed illustrations for Framley Parsonage, Phineas Finn, Orley Farm and The Small House at Allington.

 Friends